 Slainté!
 L’chaim!
 Cheers!

-- 2 frozen mini tart shells, baked and defrosted
+- 2 frozen mini tart shells, baked and defrosted, see Recipe Notes

-- Defrost tart shells.
-I left them on the counter for 1/2 hour, but you can defrost them overnight in the refrigerator.
+- Defrost the tart shells for ½ hour on the counter or overnight in the refrigerator.

-- Warm tart shells on a baking sheet about 5 minutes until hot (but not starting to brown)
+- Warm the tart shells on a baking sheet for about 5 minutes until hot, but not starting to brown.

-- Remove shells from oven & sprinkle with 1 Tbsp of chocolate.
+- Remove shells from oven and sprinkle with 1 tablespoon of chocolate.
 Return to oven another 5 min, then remove and spread melted chocolate over bottom of shell.

-- Increase oven temperature to 400ºF, return shells to oven, & bake 5-10 minutes until jam is slightly bubbling.
+- Increase the oven temperature to 400ºF, return the tarts to oven, and bake 5 to 10 minutes more until jam is bubbling.

-- Remove tarts from oven (be careful removing the tarts...that jam will be HOT!).
-Cool to room temperature.
+- Remove tarts from oven.
+Be careful as the jam will be HOT!